 In front of the Newsroom, there is a bust of the moustached John Lawrence.
 How many times does the letter "N" appear on the plaque?
 This is I.

 Your final stop is the Maps Reading Room foyer.
 How many letters in the first word of the name of the very large atlas across from the lift (see the small brass plaque on top)?
-(As of 01/04/14, the atlas is currently out of the building, but the case is there along with the plaque, and some BL humour).
 Now you know J.

 Now to go outside to find the next stage, which will lead you to where the final is held (back in the Library).